timjzee/diglinplus/README.md

 - Does the learner work from left to right?
 - How much time is there between listening to the sound and finding the right letter?
 - Which letters are in the right place at once?
+- How many times does the user play a sound during the exercise?
+How does this change over time?

 In R:
 ```R